R160K/cdls/README.txt

 	cdls[_ex] [option] [command1] [command2] ... [commandN]

 Options:
-	-h : Displays help.
+	-h, --help : Displays help.
-	-v : Displays the current version.
+	-v, --version : Displays the current version.
-	-w : Wrapper-mode; presents output in a way that is easier for wrapper scripts to read.
+	-w : Wrapper-mode; presents output in a way that is easier for wrapper scripts to read. (now default) -c : Console-mode; looks better running as a standalone program.

 Commands: